danriti/moleskine/chatops-slow-your-role/README.md

 $ export HUBOT_AUTH_ADMIN=1,2,3
 ```

-And with a simple restart of Hubot, our auth plugin is setup and ready to go!
+And with a simple restart of Hubot, our `hubot-auth` plugin is setup and ready
+to go!

 - Deprecation
 - Setup